SyahrulNazri/sd-training/Readme.md

 **DVE (Interactive mode)**

--Debugging the design in interactive mode or in post-processing mode with a valid testbench
+- Debugging the design in interactive mode or in post-processing mode with a valid testbench

--Steps to open GUI with interactive mode:
+- Steps to open GUI with interactive mode:

 1.Run the design with a valid testbench